Global NCAP: Safer Cars for India

 In January 2014, Global NCAP released the first ever independent crash test results of five popular compact cars sold in the Indian market, starting their popular 'Safer Cars for India' project.
-The tests were based on 2013 Latin NCAP assessment protocol for adult occupant protection and 2010 Latin NCAP assessment protocol for child occupant protection.
-The results were shocking, with all five cars tested scoring zero stars for adult occupant protection due to the Hybrid III dummies recording a high risk of life-threatening injury to critical body regions in the frontal 64km/h 40% offset deformable barrier test.
-All but one car also failed the UN's regulatory requirements for frontal impact (ECE R94) at 56km/h with 40% offset against a deformable barrier.
-Qualitatively, this was attributed to the lack of airbags in all of the five cars tested, as well as poor structural integrity in three out of the five cars tested.
+The assessment was based on 2013 Latin NCAP assessment protocol for adult occupant protection and 2010 Latin NCAP assessment protocol for child occupant protection.
+The five cars tested did not have frontal airbags and showed varying degrees of collapse of the passenger cell, and were awarded zero stars for adult occupant protection because injury measures from important body parts of the crash test dummies recorded unacceptably high risks of serious, severe or critical injury.
+Four of the five cars tested were also deemed to have failed the ECE R94 frontal impact standard used for homogation in the EU.

-The first phase of results sparked international outrage, prompting manufacturers like Toyota and Volkswagen to make at least double frontal airbags a standard fitment across their model range in India.
-Positive market response also encouraged Global NCAP to continue testing cars for India in subsequent years.
+The first phase of results gained international media attention, prompting manufacturers like Toyota and Volkswagen to make frontal airbags standard fitment across their Indian fleets.